cirosantilli/linux-cheat/od.md

 3. Second byte of each line.

 `62` in hex is 98 in decimal, which is the ASCII for `b`.

+Best command for computational use:

+    printf "ab" | od -Ax -tx1

 #t